-The £20.9 million capital expenditure was primarily funded through grant receipts including: DfT (Tram Train) £10.3 million; Local Authority £6.8 million; Integrated Transport Block Grant £2.3 million; Better Bus Area and other £1.5 million.
+The £17.9 million capital expenditure was primarily funded through grant receipts including: DfT (Tram Train) £9.7 million; Local Authority £0.8 million; Integrated Transport Block Grant £2.9 million; Better Bus Area and other £4.5 million.

-The CA approved 2017/18 capital expenditure of £15.7 million (of which 14.5 million is contractually committed).
-Of this £8.3 million relates to assets owned by SYPTE, such as Rotherham Interchange and the Tram Train programme, and a further £7.4m to assets not owned by SYPTE, i.e. on highways and rail stations.
-The capital expenditure will be funded through the Integrated Transport Block Grant and other Government Grants as well as borrowing undertaken by the Combined Authority on SYPTE's behalf.
+For 2018/19 the CA approved capital expenditure of £23.7 million, of which £20.8 million is contractually committed. £21.2 million of this expenditure relates to assets owned by SYPTE, such as Rotherham Interchange, the Supertram network and the Tram Train programme, and a further £2.5 million to assets not owned by SYPTE, for example on highways and rail stations.
+The capital expenditure will be funded through the Integrated Transport Block Grant and other government grants, as well as borrowing undertaken by the Combined Authority on SYPTE's behalf.